 There are different ways to make it, but this is my chosen recipe that I deeply love.
 So let's get cooking!

-Let’s talk about how we make udang balado, shall we?
+Let's talk about how to make udang balado, shall we?

 Udang Balado Ingredients

 - Tomato.
 Fresh chopped tomato is ideal, though canned will work for this.

 - Spicy Peppers.
 Birds eye chilies are traditional, though you can use cayenne peppers or your favorite local spicy red chilies.
 Consider milder pepper for less heat.

 - Other Vegetables.
 You'll need shallot, garlic, galangal (or ginger) and lemongrass (either fresh or a good lemongrass paste)